-- We continue to work with the voluntary sector on a vulnerability strategy which has recognised isolation and lonliness as being a key factor in individuals vulnerability. - we continue to have a high uptake of Assistive Technology Toolkit Referrals assigned to Lifeline resulting in equipment being provided. - Adult social care teams continued to work with the NHS and voluntary sector to support people to return home following discharge from hospital.
-The proportion of older people who are still at home - 91 days after discharge from hospital into reablement or rehabilitation services remains high.
-This is a consistently high outcome delivered by the service. - The proportion of adults with a learning disability who live in their own home or with their family continues to be higher than regional and national averages.
+- Following new regulatory powers given to the Care Quality Commission to assess local authorities the Service is preparing for the assurance framework by completing a baseline assessment, - developing a 3 year transformation strategy and action plan around the key assurance themes of quality, engagement, providing support, ensuring safe systems and leadership. - Since April 2022, 315 out of 389 (81%) Assistive Technology Toolkit Referrals assigned to Lifeline resulted in equipment being provided. - Adult social care teams continued to work with the NHS to support people to return home following discharge from hospital.
+The proportion of older people who are still at home 91 days after - discharge from hospital into reablement or rehabilitation services remains high.
+This is a consistently high outcome delivered by the service. - The proportion of adults with a learning disability who live in their own home or with their family remians higher than regional and national averages.